Resources

 What is happening around race correction in the US and Canada?

-What can patients do?
+What should patients consider?

 When Black people question what a health care provider is telling them about their own health, they can face severe consequences.
 Even with supportive health care providers, it can be difficult to figure out when and where race correction has been applied during your health care journey, and what this might mean for your treatment.
 Please contact us at [email protected] with your questions about race correction, and we will do our best to help.
 You will get a response from us within a week.

 What can health care providers and organizations do?